 If variables are intended to be accessed by other execution threads or external devices, mark them as volatile.

 Avoid declaring variables of compatible types in nested scopes with similar names.

+For security, assign zero (or some other information free value) after the last intended read.

 6.20.6 Implications for standardization